slieberth/aioRunbook/docs/index.rst

-.. runbook documentation master file, created by sphinx-quickstart on Wed Dec 27 07:56:16 2017.
+.. aioRunbook documentation master file, created by sphinx-quickstart on Wed Dec 27 07:56:16 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.